-Object Description • Delete Check to delete the entry.
-It will be deleted during the next save. • Community Indicates the community access string to permit access to SNMPv3 agent.
+Object Description Delete Check to delete the entry.
+It will be deleted during the next save.
+Community Name Indicates the community access string to permit access to SNMPv3 agent.
 The allowed string length is 1 to 32, and the allowed content is ASCII characters from 33 to 126.
 The community string will be treated as security name and map a SNMPv1 or SNMPv2c community string.
+Community Secret Indicates the community secret (access string) to permit access using SNMPv1 and SNMPv2c to the SNMP agent.
+The allowed string length is 1 to 32, and the allowed content is ASCII characters from 33 to 126.
 Source IP Indicates the SNMP access source address.
 A particular range of source addresses can be used to restrict source subnet when combined with source mask.
 Source Mask Indicates the SNMP access source address mask.